hpez/PHPBignum/README.md

 ## Getting started
 Just clone the project, go to the project directory and run `composer install` and should be good to go!
 Oh and also for running tests you should do `vendor/phpunit/phpunit/phpunit tests/`.

+## Contribution
+Any contribution in the form of an issue or a pull request is more than welcome!